If you have never read Agatha Christie's novel, "Taken at the Flood"

 managed to break away from that decade and set the story in its proper setting - mid-to-late 1940s.
 By changing the setting and making Gordon Cloade a murder victim, Andrews and Wilson transformed the original novel's theme, which centered on how some of the characters took advantage of a certain situation to "make their own fortune".
 This theme brings to mind the story's title and its origin - a quotation from William Shakespeare's novel, "Julius Caesar"

-Despite my misgivings over the movie's setting and some of the changes, I must admit that most of the story seemed intriguing.
+Despite my misgivings over the movie's setting and some of the changes, I must admit that most of it was very intriguing.
 Despite being an unpleasant bunch, the Cloade family provided the story with some very colorful characters that include a telephone harasser and a drug addict.
 Lynn is engaged to her cousin Rowley Cloade and it is clear that she does not harbor any real love for him . . . even before meeting Rosaleen's brother David.
-And instead of being a war veteran and former member of the Women’s Royal Naval Service, Lynn is merely a returnee from one of Britain’s colonies in Africa.
-Actress Amanda Douge portrayed Lynn with great warmth and style.
+And instead of being a war veteran and former member of the Women’s Royal Naval Service, Lynn is merely a returnee from one of Britain’s colonies in Africa Actress Amanda Douge portrayed Lynn and she portrayed the character with great warmth and style.

 But David Hunter proved to be the most interesting and well-written character in the story.
 I would go further and state that he might be one of the most complex characters that Christie ever created.
 David is blunt to a fault, arrogant and has no problems in expressing his dislike and contempt toward the Cloades.
 He does not make an effort to hide some of his less than pleasant personality traits and is a borderline bully, who is controlling toward his sister.
 The character provided actor Elliot Cowan with probably one of his better roles . . . and he made the most of it with great skill.
 When David Hunter and Lynn Marchmont become romantically involved, Cowan ended up creating great screen chemistry with Douge.